-Belichick is a six-time Super Bowl champion and one of the most renowned coaches in NFL history.
-He has 302 wins in the National Football League, placing him just 16 shy of the all time record.
+Belichick is a six-time Super Bowl-winning head coach and one of the most renowned coaches in NFL history.
+He has 302 wins in the National Football League, placing him just 16 shy of the record held by the late Don Shula.

 He arose as a surprise possible candidate for the UNC football job vacated after the dismissal of former coach Mack Brown.
 Brown is a Hall of Fame Coach who returned to UNC for a second stint and brought the Tar Heels back to relevance but was unable to rocket UNC into national prominence.

-UNC leaders hope hiring Belichick is that next step to making the traditional basketball school a football powerhouse as well.
+UNC leaders hope hiring Belichick is the next step to making the traditional basketball school a football powerhouse as well.

 "That's what we need, somebody that can come in and take us from good to great.
 How do we compete for championships - ACC and national championships?"
 Cunningham said on a UNC-produced podcast at the beginning of the coaching search.